eduribeirocampos/Advanced-Lane-Finding/README.md

 ---
 ### 3.2 - Magnitude of the gradiente.

-Here was applied a threshold to the overall magnitude of the gradient with the function `cv2.Sobel()` in both x and y. and after calculated the Magnitude with the formula $ mag =\sqrt{sobelx^2+sobely^2+}$.
+Here was applied a threshold to the overall magnitude of the gradient with the function `cv2.Sobel()` in both x and y. and after calculated the Magnitude with the formula:

+![alt text][image35]

 The threshold to select pixels was 30 as minimun and 120 as maximum ( to keep comparison base with the others gradients), the results it is very clean, but in some cases it is not possible identify the lane lines.
 Below 2 examples of the results.

 ![alt text][image9]
 ![alt text][image10]